-Having a console server at these remote sites allows the system manager to centrally monitor the power supply status at all sites and centralize alarms.
+Having a B094 or B095 console server at these remote sites allows the system manager to centrally monitor the status of the power supplies at all sites and centralize alarms.
 In doing so, the system manager can receive warning to initiate a call-out or shut down.

-- Check Log Status and specify the Log Rate (minutes between samples) if you wish the status from the UPS to be logged.
-These logs can then be viewed from the Status: UPS Status screen. - Check Enable Shutdown Script if the remote UPS is providing power to the console server.
-In the event the UPS reaches critical battery status, the custom script in /etc/config/scripts/ups-shutdown will run, allowing you to perform any final shutdown actions. - Click Apply.
+- > Check Log Status and specify the Log Rate (minutes between samples) if you wish the status from the UPS to be logged.
+These logs can then be viewed from the Status: UPS Status screen. - ➤ Check Enable Shutdown Script if the remote UPS is providing power to the console server.
+In the event the UPS reaches critical battery status, the custom script in /etc/config/scripts/ups-shutdown will run, allowing you to perform any final shutdown actions. - > Click Apply.